DCW to issue notice to police, DMRC after video of man masturbating in metro goes viral

-Delhi Commission For Women (DCW) will issue a notice to city police and DMRC in connection with a viral video of a man allegedly masturbating in the train, its chairman Swati Maliwal said on Friday.
+Delhi Commission For Women (DCW) has issued a notice to the city police in connection with a viral video of a man allegedly masturbating in a metro train, an official said on Friday.

+The video, circulated widely on social media, purportedly showed the man indulging in the obscene act while sitting in the Delhi Metro, the panel said.
+"This is a very serious matter," it said.

+The DCW has sought a copy of the FIR registered in the matter and a detailed action taken report by May 1.

-Calling the incident 'sickening', Maliwal has demanded strictest action in the matter.
+Terming the incident "sickening", DCW chief Swati Maliwal demanded exemplary action against the accused.

-"Came across a viral video where a man can be seen shamelessly masturbating in Delhi Metro.
-It is absolutely disgusting and sickening.
-I am issuing a notice to Delhi Police and Delhi Metro to ensure strictest possible action against this shameful act," she tweeted.

 Came across a viral video where a man can be seen shamelessly masturbating in Delhi Metro.
 It is absolutely disgusting and sickening.
 I am issuing a notice to Delhi Police and Delhi Metro to ensure strictest possible action against this shameful act.